scikit-build/scikit-build-core/README.md

 # Strictly validate config options
 strict-config = true

+[tool.scikit-build.cmake.define]
+# Put CMake defines in this table.
 ```

 Most CMake environment variables should be supported, and `CMAKE_ARGS` can be